kubernetes/test-infra/coverage/docs/design.md

 #Overview
-Code coverage tool has two major features.
+This code coverage tool has two major features.
 1. As a pre-submit tool, it runs code coverage on every single commit to Github and reports coverage change back to the PR as a comment by a robot account.
 It also has the ability to block a PR from merging if coverage falls below threshold
 2. As a post-submit / periodical running job, it reports on TestGrid to show users how coverage changes over time.